-The Breughel room takes you back in time.
-Flemish artists like Pieter Breughel the Elder were masters of everyday detail.
+The Brueg(h)el room takes you back in time.
+Flemish artists like Pieter Bruegel the Elder were masters of everyday detail.

-In his Census at Bethlehem, Breughel gives us a bird's-eye view of a snow-covered village near Brussels.
-It’s full of life — kids throw snowballs and sled across the ice and men lug bushels across a frozen lake while a crowd gathers at the inn for the census.
+In his Census at Bethlehem, Brueghel gives us a bird's-eye view of a snow-covered village near Brussels.
+It's full of life — kids throw snowballs and sled across the ice, and men lug bushels across a frozen lake while a crowd gathers at the inn for the census.
 Into the scene ride a man and woman — it's the carpenter Joseph leading pregnant Mary, looking for a room.
-Breughel deftly synthesizes religious scenes and slice-of-life detail in a local landscape — far from the Holy Land.
+Brueghel deftly synthesizes religious scenes and slice-of-life detail in a local landscape — far from the Holy Land.

 Pieter Bruegel the Elder's son, Pieter Brueghel the Younger, was a fine artist in his own right.
 In this painting, The Struggle Between Carnival and Lent, we see a classic battle between feasting and fasting.
 The robust figure of Carnival jousts with the haggard figure of Lent.
 Overlooking the square, the tavern and the church compete as a refuge for mortal souls.

-The attached Museum of Modern Art [now the Fin-de-Siècle Museum at the Royal Museum of Fine Arts] gives an easy-to-enjoy ramble through the art of the 19th and 20th centuries: from neoclassical to surrealism and beyond.
+The attached Museum of Modern Art [now the Fin-de-Siècle Museum at the Royal Museum of Fine Arts] gives an easy-to-enjoy ramble through the art of the 19th and 20th centuries, from Neoclassical to Surrealism and beyond.

 And some of Brussels' top art is edible.
 Many tourists consider the local waffles a cultural highlight worth traveling for.

 While the people of Brussels love their fun taste treats, it's also a city of sophisticates.
 As the unofficial capital of Europe, the place is cosmopolitan and hosts businessmen from around the world.
 Though Brussels (like Belgium) is officially bilingual, most of the people here speak French first.
 Bone up on bonjour and s'il vous plaît.